periph/gohci/README.md

 ## Security

 This is a remote execution engine so assume the host that is running `gohci` will be 0wned.
-That's it.
-Use a strong webhook secret.
+Still, use a strong randomly generated webhook secret.

 The main problem is someone could steal the OAuth2 token which means the attacker can: